-Kumite is the sparring aspect of Karate where you can pressure test your techniques.
+Kumite is the sparring aspect of Sport Karate and Reality Based Combat where you can pressure test your techniques.

 It can be roughly translated to mean “grappling hands” or “meeting of hands”.

 Today, Kumite has evolved into a challenging competitive semi contact sport that is safe for children and great fun for all ages.

 However at NWKA we have several forms of Kumite that include different objectives around self defence and sport in standing, clinch and ground positions.